 Architecture in Rancho Mirage

 Architecture in Rancho Mirage is primarily a story of residential development.
-The City of Rancho Mirage Historical Resources Survey (2003) described four eras of development:
+The City of Rancho Mirage Historical Resources Survey (2003) described three eras of development:

-The Magnesia Falls area became the epicenter of early residential development.
-In 1924, Los Angeles developers purchased several hundred acres of land with the intention of subdividing it into ten-acre farms geared to ?gentlemen farmers?.
-LM and Helen Clancy of Los Angles built the first rancho in 1932 planting grapefruit, dates and grapes.
+As Palm Springs caught on with the Hollywood crowd for weekend getaways, developers began looking down valley for opportunities.
+The Magnesia Falls area became the epicenter for early residential development.
+In 1924, Los Angeles developers purchased several hundred acres with the intention of subdividing it into ten-acre farms geared to “gentlemen farmers”.
+LM and Helen Clancy built the first rancho in 1932 planting grapefruit, dates and grapes.

 Besides a hand full of year round and seasonal residents, visitors were drawn to the area for dude ranch vacations.
 Guests lived in rustic cabins, taking meals communally in lodges or on chuck wagon expeditions.
 Activities included swimming and horseback riding.
 In 1946, Eleven Mile Ranch converted into the White Sun Guest Ranch and Frank Bogert opened the Thunderbird Ranch featuring ranch style cabins and clubhouse arranged around a pool designed by Pasadena architect Gordon Kaufman.